serverless/guide/source/dev/testing.md

 * How can I test locally?
 * How can I make my dev-testing cycle faster?
 * Effects on unit and integration testing.
 New trends, problems etc.
-* How has serverless changed CI/CD and effected automation in dev to deployment cycles?
 * Any emerging tooling for testing?
 * Showcase any best practices evolving around test-driven development